Release Date: 9/9/2009

 The Bad: Apple OS is crap, no external memory, screen is a bit small, iTunes kind of sucks, the fear of an “app fetish”

 Apple has always been famous for making their products look the sleekest and sexiest on the market and the iPod Touch 3G is right up there.
-If you compare this to the older models there’s huge differences.
-It’s lighter, has a more rounded back, the touch screen is more responsive, there’s external speakers (thank you!), and the wi-fi is improved, and has external volume buttons (hallelujah!).
+If you compare this to the older models there are huge differences.
+It’s lighter, has a more rounded back, the touch screen is more responsive, there are external speakers (thank you!), and the wi-fi is improved, and has external volume buttons (hallelujah!).
 While the 3G Touch may have only gotten a nip-tuck it’s enough to make you upgrade.
 While the looks of the hardware are enough to make anyone gawk the bright screen is lovely and the OS is nice for what it does.
-So, for the looks department the 3G Touch is looking more like an iPhone and the changes are grand and welcomed.
+So, for the looks department, the 3G Touch is looking more like an iPhone and the changes are grand and welcomed.

 There’s an App for That

 Other than that the Apple OS has a nice on screen keyboard, but you can’t always use it landscape style and this drives me nuts.
-The Safari browser works and does it’s job, but it nothing really special.
-All the default apps do there job well and that’s what truly counts.
+The Safari browser works and does its job, but its nothing really special.
+All the default apps do their job well and that’s what truly counts.

 Under the Hood

 If you take a look under the hood (ok you won’t) you will see that the Touch devices have some of the fastest and most powerful processing hardware on the mobile market.
 The Touch has a powerful ARM Cortex A8 processor clocked at 600 MHz.
 Realize this is underclocked to conserve battery like, but if you jailbreak (hack) your iPod you can get up to 833 MHz.
 To compare this the original Xbox has a 733 MHz processor.
-Of course this s really unnecessary since most apps and games don’t push the Touch devices this far…yet.
+Of course, this s really unnecessary since most apps and games don’t push the Touch devices this far…yet.
 The 3G has a more powerful processor than the previous Touch devices as well as more RAM.
-In fact the 3G has 33% more RAM at 256MB while previous devices has only 128MB.
-This, of course will allow for faster multitasking once the Apple OS 4.0 comes out.
-While it has a more powerful graphics card and bluetooth and all that good stuff it makes for a powerful device.
+In fact, the 3G has 33% more RAM at 256MB while previous devices have only 128MB.
+This, of course, will allow for faster multitasking once the Apple OS 4.0 comes out.
+While it has a more powerful graphics card and Bluetooth and all that good stuff it makes for a powerful device.

 It’s Still an MP3 Player

-Despite all the other stuff this thing can do it’s still essentially and MP3 player.
+Despite all the other stuff, this thing can do it’s still essentially an MP3 player.
 The sound is amazing and even sounds great plugged up to an external audio source.
 The iPod has a lot of equalization options, playlist options, shake-to-shuffle and so on.
 If you are a music nut the iPod Touch is the perfect thing for you even if you don’t want apps or games.
-If you even like video the iPod does great job of displaying video in HD.
+If you even like the video the iPod does a great job of displaying video in HD.